portxchange/developer-documentation/sending-data/index.md

 - An event MUST NOT contain both a movement and berth visit identifier.
 - A system MUST NOT use both movement and berth visit identifiers, it can only send one type in its events.
-- A system SHOULD prefer movement identifiers over berth visit identifiers, unless it only sends events about berth activities.
+- A system SHOULD prefer movement identifiers over berth visit identifiers unless it only sends events about berth activities.
+It is suggested that agents, carriers, and port authorities submit movement identifiers, and terminals submit berth visit identifiers.
+Service providers should prefer service identifiers.
-- An event belonging to a berth visit activity with a movement identifier MUST be interpreted as belonging to the berth visit following that movement
 - A system MUST use the same identifier if it sends new events about the same activity, unless that identifier was cancelled in case it MUST create a new one.
 - A system MUST NOT re-use identifiers.
 - A system MAY omit a movement or berthvisit identifier if a portcall only has a single berthvisit and two movements (an inbound and outbound movement)
 _ A system SHOULD NOT send new events with an identifier it previously cancelled, since those events will be considered part of the now cancelled activity.
-- A system MAY omit berth visit and movement identifiers for actual events.
+- A system MAY omit berth visit, movement, and service identifiers for actual events.

 ## Locations